Hometown Heroes Banner Program

 To find out more about the Transfer Station including Regular Business Hours please go to Transfer Station - Town of Clifton Park Official Website.

-The Transfer Station will be open on the following four Sundays (October 20th, October 27th, November 3rd, November 10th) for Fall Clean-Up between 10am-4pm.
+The Transfer Station will be open on Sunday, November 2nd and Sunday, November 9th for Fall Clean-Up between 10am-4pm.

 This service is available free of charge to all Town residents, no permit is required.